 - Narrow: Restricts specific information, such as evidence or witness statements.

-For example, in a 2023 corporate fraud trial, such an order might limit the defense team from disclosing evidence to prevent influencing potential jurors.
-A gag order barring public statements is often used in high-profile cases to prevent prejudicial publicity.
+For example, in a 2023 corporate fraud trial, a gag order barring public comments or out of court statements might limit the defense team from disclosing evidence to prevent influencing potential jurors.

 Data Point:

 Courts issue gag orders to ensure the judicial process remains impartial.
+Gag orders are issued to protect the administration of justice and ensure the fair administration of the criminal justice system.
 The main reasons include:

-- Protecting Witnesses: Orders prevent intimidation, as in the 2019 Joaquín Guzmán trial, where witnesses required protection.
+- Protecting Witnesses: Orders prevent intimidation, as in theย 2019 Joaquรญn Guzmรกn trial, where witnesses required protection.
+Courts also seek to prevent such interference with witness testimony and trial proceedings.

 Data Point:

-- Defendants and Attorneys: To prevent public statements that could shape opinions.
+- Defendants and Attorneys: To prevent public statements or making statements that could shape opinions.

 - Witnesses and Jurors: To maintain their impartiality or privacy.